exakat/exakat-docs/Reference/Rules.rst

 * :ref:`Argument #1 must be of type float, string given <wrong-type-for-native-php-function>`
 * :ref:`Argument #2 ($encoding) must be a valid encoding, "xxx" given <mbstring-unknown-encodings>`
 * :ref:`Argument must be of type int, array given <wrong-parameter-type>`
-* :ref:`Array and string offset access syntax with curly braces is deprecated <no-more-curly-arrays>`
 * :ref:`Array to string conversion <invalid-cast>`
 * :ref:`Attempt to echo a string that might be tainted <extensions-exttaint>`
 * :ref:`Attempt to read property "b" on null <could-use-null-safe-object-operator>`